Mladenovac: Education

 The biggest primary school is "Momčilo Živojinović" with over 2000 pupils.
 Second in size is "Sveti Sava" primary school.
 There is also a primary school "Kosta Đukić" and a total of 8 primary schools in the area.
 Secondary schools include the Gymnasium and the Technical School of Mladenovac.
 It has a long history, educating many pupils and having many teachers work in it.
 Every one of them left a trace in the school's history.
 The primary school Kosta Đukić was founded in 1968.
 Its pupils have shown very good results in mathematics, chemistry, and physics.
 It is one of three town's schools in Mladenovac and its nearby Selters Institute for Rehabilitation.
 This school has also classes in villages Međulužje, Pružatovac, Markovac, Koraćica, Vlaška and Velika Ivanča.
 The school in Koraćica has existed for over 150 years.
 The school is very successful in many fields.
 Its pupils in recent years have shown good results in various republic and national competitions.
 The school also has a lot of playgrounds for basketball, football, etc.The Grammar School in Mladenovac is very successful in Serbian and history, especially in republic competitions.

+Sports

+Local football club OFK Mladenovac have competed in the second tier of Serbian football and play their home games at the Selters Stadium.